MrStepin/BookListParcer/README.md

 # BookListParcer
-This script is parced csv file with books
+This script parces csv file with books